madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 echo $@
 ```

-There are two problems to overcome to make the above work.
+There are two issues to overcome to make the above work.

 ##First Problem